 Plating: Serve as desired

 Place the ingredients on a plate.
-First, arrange the meats: chicken, guinea pig, and jerky, along with the French toast.
+First, arrange the meats: chicken, guinea pig, and jerky, along with the corn fritters.
 Then, add the cancha and chorizo to complete the flavor.
 Finally, garnish the plate with cochayuyo, rocoto, and egg, creating a dish full of tradition and flavor.

 Making Chiriuchu at Home